Viva-con-Agua/pool-docu/howto/Database.md

 In case we have more than one AccessUser `GROUP_CONCAT` will seperate all JSON_OBJECT with `,`.
 The simple `CONCAT('[', List , ']')` build a Json_Array.

 The result can easy be convert to Json.
 First define dummy for for row bytes.
-The `rows.Next()` return the next spalte of the table.
-We havn't doublicates, so we scan user by user.
+The `rows.Next()` return the next lines of the table.
+We havn't duplicates, so we scan user by user.
 The user can direct assign to an models.User.
 For handling the Json List we store it as []byte and use `json.Unmarshal` to assign the list to access.
 Go handle it very smart.

 Last check if the AccessUserList has an element.
 The query return allways a json and we assign it to a model.
 If a User hasn't a AccessUser, the database return the object with empty values, so the first element of the list hasn't an uuid.